-A colourful family of small birds whose cheerful songs are common in parks, gardens, woods and farmland.
+Finches are a colourful family of small birds whose cheerful songs are common in parks, gardens, woods and farmland in spring.
 But within this large group, there are some species that specialise in certain habitats or with specific types of food.
 Some have large bills for crushing hard seeds, others' beaks are like tweezers for extracting tiny seeds from cones or seedheads.

 Learn more about Britain's finches and buntings with our simple identification guide to 15 species, including the chaffinch and goldfinch.